jasonrdsouza/foosball_monkey/README.md

 - GetGameById html style
 - GetTeamById html style
 - Get site search to work
-- Team members functionality
-    - populate the teams table with the right members in the members column
 - Implement delete functionality
     - for players
     - for games